-The Net Zero Strategy suite of documents
+The Net Zero Strategy and the Carbon Budget Delivery Plan suite of documents

-- 21. On 18 July 2022, the Net Zero Strategy for meeting the carbon budgets up to and including the Sixth Carbon Budget was found unlawful.
-In R(Friends of the Earth Ltd) v Secretary of State for the Business, Energy and Industrial Strategy [2022] EWHC 1841 (Admin); [2023] 1 WLR 225, Holgate J held the Secretary of State had not been briefed with sufficient information to enable him to be satisfied that the policies and proposals included in the Net Zero Strategy would allow the UK to meet the Sixth Carbon Budget (§§202-204, 211-217, 256-257).
-The Net Zero Strategy was required to be re-drafted by 31 March 2023. - 22.
-On 30 March 2023, the Government published its revised strategy to deliver its Net Zero obligations.33 Rather than a single Net Zero Strategy, a suite of 50 documents were published, including 19 policy documents.
-The most important of the policy documents is the Carbon Budget Delivery Plan,34 which will be presented to Parliament pursuant to the section 14 of the CCA 2008 and which is the most direct response to the Friends of the Earth judgment. - 23.
+- 23. On 18 July 2022, the Net Zero Strategy for meeting the carbon budgets up to and including the Sixth Carbon Budget was found unlawful.
+In R (Friends of the Earth Ltd) v Secretary of State for the Business, Energy and Industrial Strategy [2022] EWHC 1841 (Admin); [2023] 1 WLR 225, Holgate J held the Secretary of State had not been briefed with sufficient information to enable him to be satisfied that the policies and proposals included in the Net Zero Strategy would allow the UK to meet the Sixth Carbon Budget (§§202-204, 211-217, 256-257).
+The Net Zero Strategy was required to be re-drafted by 31 March 2023. - 24.
+On 30 March 2023, the Government published its revised strategy to deliver its Net Zero obligations.31 Rather than a single Net Zero Strategy, a suite of 50 documents were published, including 19 policy documents.
+The most important of the policy documents is the Carbon Budget Delivery Plan,32 which will be presented to Parliament pursuant to the section 14 of the CCA 2008 and which is the most direct response to the Friends of the Earth judgment. - 25.
 The Carbon Budget Delivery Plan sets out 191 quantified measures across all sectors of the economy (table 5) and indicates that these policies would meet Carbon Budgets Four and Five, but would only provide 97% of the carbon savings required to meet the Sixth Carbon Budget (2033-2037), amounting to a shortfall of 32 million tonnes of CO2e over the budget period (see Table 1 in particular).
-Table 6 of the Plan lists another 143 "unquantified" policies and proposals, where
+Table 6 of the Plan lists another 143 "unquantified" policies and proposals, where the impact has not been calculated, in some cases because they are at an "early stage" or because they are very high level.